-Social media sites – most noticeably Facebook, use the “like” button to convey trust, but most business websites rely on professional design, value-add solutions content and competitive pricing to carry the day.
+Social media sites – are used to convey trust, but most business websites rely on professional design, value-add solutions content and competitive pricing to carry the day.
 And this is where online buyers can sometime get into trouble.

 The ‘lock’ icon and https: lend credibility – to the security of financial transactions, but even fraudulent (or less than honest) businesses can obtain SSL certificates.
 There are things to look for on sites that imply trust, like a brick and mortar address and phone number.

 It’s amazing how many ecommerce sites have NO contact information other than a general email address, or contact form.
 Plus, some use Domain Privacy Protection to hide ownership information about the site itself.

 Would I do business with ecommerce sites that hide their identity?
 Never, but they’re still out there taking people’s money.
 I cannot reinforce this strongly enough – you need to be careful when you’re purchasing anything online.
 The Internet is littered with scammers.